vasilakisfil/Introspected-REST/README.md

 > --- [RFC 7231](https://tools.ietf.org/html/rfc7231)
 >

-However, we feel that this is the perfect case for hosting an API's discovery for available capabilities.
+However, we feel that this is the perfect case for hosting an API's discovery for available capabilities using reactive negotiation.
 We could keep the `/*` for "ping" or "no-op" type of method as the RFC notes and have the root `/` for listing all API's capabilities through MicroTypes for all resources, as [IATEOAS notes](#934-discovery-of-api-resources-and-capabilities).